Multibit-Legacy/multibit-hd/mbhd-brit/src/main/doc/Matcher-1-Setting-up.md

       export-to-payer        << Copy the matcher-key.asc to here gpg

-# 3 Tidy up
+## Step 7 Tidy up

-Delete the S.gpg-agent file in the gpg directory (as it causes problems in Eclipse).
+Delete the `S.gpg-agent` file in the `gpg` directory as it causes problems in Eclipse.
 You will see a message:

     gpg-agent[4552]: can't connect my own socket: IPC connect call failed gpg-agent[4552]: this process is useless - shutting down gpg-agent[4552]: gpg-agent (GnuPG/MacGPG2) 2.0.22 stopped

-This is ok.
+This is OK, you can ignore it.

-## 4. Start the Matcher daemon
+## Step 8 Start the Matcher daemon

 TODO - Start the Matcher daemon which:

-+ loads all the Redeemer Bitcoin addresses
+* loads all the Redeemer Bitcoin addresses
-+ processes incoming Payer requests
+* processes incoming Payer requests

 # Summary

 By performing the tasks in this document you have:

- + constructed a PGP keypair that will be used by the Payers to encrypt their messages to the Matcher.
+* constructed a PGP keypair that will be used by the Payers to encrypt their messages to the Matcher.
- + exported the PGP keypair above for copying to the Payers.
+* exported the PGP keypair above for copying to the Payers.
- + started the Matcher daemon service so that it can accept incoming Payer messages.
+* started the Matcher daemon service so that it can accept incoming Payer messages.